JNSRYA006/EEE3088F_HAT/CONTRIBUTING.md

 You can download [KiCad 6.0 here](https://www.kicad.org/download/), as well as taking a look at a KiCad footprint & schematic symbol library that we've used for this project and is updated on [GitHub here](https://github.com/JNSRYA006/KiCad6-Libraries/tree/45affb6bb0a9958807a18e10e5513b9167775a54).
 Otherwise, please take a look at the datasheets and make use of [**componentsearchengine**](https://componentsearchengine.com/) to download the appropriate footprints.

-​	*It is a private repo, so if you'd like access please email the repo owner using [this email address requesting access](mailto:JNSRYA006@myuct.ac.za).*
+​	*The library repo is a private repo, so if you'd like access please email the repo owner using [this email address requesting access](mailto:JNSRYA006@myuct.ac.za).*

 ## All Code & Hardware Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the code & hardware.
 We actively welcome your pull requests: